North Shore Country Day School: Rankings

-In 2021, the school was ranked the 2nd best K-12 school in the state of Illinois (of 55), and 66th best in the country (of 2,402) according to Niche.
+In 2024, the school was ranked the 4th best K-12 school in the state of Illinois (of 67) and 102nd best in the country (of 3,142) according to Niche.

 ACT results

 For the Class of 2016, the middle 50% ACT range was 29-33.
 The exam is marked out of 36.

 Post-secondary

 Typically, NSCDS has a 100% success rate in university and college placement.
 In 2013, 8% of graduates chose universities outside the United States.

 Service learning

 The school's dedication to service learning extends throughout the campus into other continents.
 In 2007, the junior class, (class of 2008), decided to raise money for helping a village in Tanzania.
-They organized a read-a-thon, and succeeded in raising almost $30,000 used towards buying land in Tanzania.
+They organized a read-a-thon and succeeded in raising almost $30,000 used towards buying land in Tanzania.
 Some of the students organized a trip to go to Tanzania at the end of the 2008 school year.
-Seniors are required to perform a Senior Service, which is a community service project lasting for two full weeks.
+Seniors are required to perform a Senior Service, a community service project lasting two full weeks.
 They can work with friends at any community service place.
-After the Senior Service has ended students create presentations and show the parents and students the result of their community service.
+After the Senior Service ends, students create presentations and show the parents and students the results of their community service.
 This occurs in the last few weeks of the school year.